Setting up your node as a background process with SystemD

 Now, the Celestia bridge node will start syncing headers and storing blocks from celestia-app.

-from Celestia Bridge Node.
-This is needed for future Light Node connections and communication between Celestia Bridge Nodes
+At startup, we can see the multiaddress from Celestia bridge node.
+This is needed for future light node connections and communication between Celestia Bridge Nodes

 Example: